Van Floor Insulation

 STEP ONE: Sound Deadening Material

-Second Skin offers two awesome vibration damping options which drive huge reductions in NVH (Noise, Vibration, & Harshness testing is required for any true sound deadening material).
-High NVH performance is essential in reducing structural noise and vibrations in your van – especially when driving at highway speeds.
-Vibration damping materials should be applied to any metal surface, especially targeting the flimsy, flatter metal which vibrates more and creates more noise.
+Second Skin offers two awesome vibration damping options which will significantly reduce noise in both the cab and cargo area.
+Getting highly effective sound deadening material is essential to reduce structural noise and vibrations in your van – especially when driving at highway speeds.
+Your vibration damper of choice should be applied to any metal surface, especially targeting the flimsy, flatter metal which vibrates more and creates more noise.
+On a van floor, the top priority is 100% coverage for the wheel wells, and then the second priority is the floor itself, either over the ribs or down in the grooves.

 Our Damplifier Pro™ sound deadening mat is unmatched in performance, and should be installed with 60% coverage on the floor and 100% coverage over the tops of the wheel wells.
 If you’d rather spray or brush on your sound deadening material, go with our Spectrum™ liquid deadener, which will adhere to metal without a primer (glossy or waxy surfaces require a primer).